onsi/ginkgo/docs/index.md

   It("should only run in a narrower range", SemVerConstraint(">= 2.1.0, <= 2.2.0"), func() {
     // Effective constraint: >= 2.1.0, <= 2.2.0 (intersection with parent)
   })

+  Context("should work in the base version range and third-party dependency", ComponentSemVerConstraint("redis", ">= 6.0.0"), func() {
+    It("should run when both constraints are satisfied", func() {
+      // Effective constraint: >= 2.0.0, < 2.3.0 and redis version >= 6.0.0
     })

+	It("should run in a narrower range with third-party dependency", ComponentSemVerConstraint("redis", ">= 7.0.0", "< 8.0.0"), func() {
+	  // Effective constraint: >= 2.0.0, < 2.3.0 and redis version >= 7.0.0, < 8.0.0
+    })
+  })
+})
 ```

 In this example, the second spec will only run when the version satisfies both the parent constraint (`>= 2.0.0, < 2.3.0`) and its own constraint (`>= 2.1.0, <= 2.2.0`), resulting in an effective constraint of `>= 2.1.0, <= 2.2.0`.
+Additionally, the specs within the `Context` will only run when both the parent constraint and the third-party dependency constraint are satisfied.

+Note that while using `ComponentSemVerConstraint` decorator, the component name can not be empty.

 ##### Unconstrained Specs

-Specs that don't have a `SemVerConstraint` decorator are considered unconstrained and will always run when the `--sem-ver-filter` flag is provided.
+Specs that don't have `SemVerConstraint` or `ComponentSemVerConstraint` decorator are considered unconstrained and will always run when the `--sem-ver-filter` flag is provided.
 This allows you to have a mix of version-specific and version-agnostic tests in the same suite.

 #### Location-Based Filtering